Trevor Siemian: Tennessee Titans (first stint)

 On August 19, 2020, Siemian was signed by the Tennessee Titans as backup to starter Ryan Tannehill on a one-year deal.
-On September 5, Siemian was released.
-He was re-signed to the practice squad the next day.
+Siemian was released on September 5, but was re-signed to the practice squad the next day.

 New Orleans Saints

+2020 season

 On November 20, 2020, the New Orleans Saints signed Siemian to their active roster off the Titans' practice squad after an injury to starting quarterback Drew Brees.
 The Saints waived Siemian on December 19, and signed him to their practice squad three days later.
 On January 18, 2021, Siemian signed a reserve/futures contract with the Saints.

+2021 season

-On August 31, Siemian was released by the Saints and re-signed a week later.
+Siemian was released by the Saints on August 31, but was re-signed six days later.

-Siemian made his Saints debut during the 2021 season in Week 8 against the Tampa Bay Buccaneers after starter Jameis Winston left the game with a torn ACL.
+Siemian made his Saints debut during Week 8 against the Tampa Bay Buccaneers after starter Jameis Winston left the game with a torn ACL.
 Siemian threw for 159 yards and a touchdown, leading the Saints to a 36–27 victory.

 Siemian was named the starter for the next game against the Atlanta Falcons over Taysom Hill, who had recently cleared concussion protocol.
 Siemian was named the team's starter for the subsequent four games, all of which resulted in Saints' losses.
 Following this stretch, he was benched in favor of Hill.

-Siemian finished the 2021 season (six games played, four as the starter) with 1,154 passing yards, 11 touchdowns, and three interceptions for a 57.4% completion percentage and a career-high 88.4 passer rating.
+Siemian finished the 2021 season with 1,154 passing yards, 11 touchdowns, and three interceptions for a 57.4% completion percentage and a career-high 88.4 passer rating in six games and four starts.

 Chicago Bears

 On March 29, 2022, Siemian signed a two-year contract with the Chicago Bears.

-Siemian made his Bears debut during a Week 8 road loss of 49–29 to the Dallas Cowboys, completing a lone pass attempt for five yards.
+Siemian made his Bears debut during a Week 8 49–29 road loss to the Cowboys, completing a lone pass attempt for five yards.
 After Justin Fields suffered an injury in Week 11, Siemian was given his first start as a Bear in Week 12 against the Jets.
 During pre-game warmups, Siemian suffered an oblique injury.
 The Bears initially announced their third-string quarterback, Nathan Peterman, would start the game, but Siemian still made the start.
 He finished the 31–10 loss completing 14-of-25 pass attempts for 179 yards, a touchdown, and an interception.

 On December 3, Siemian was placed on injured reserve to undergo season-ending surgery to repair his oblique injury.

-He was released on March 16, 2023, after the Bears signed P. J. Walker.
+Siemian was released on March 16, 2023, after the Bears signed P. J. Walker.